|FROM DOT TO DOMESDAY||Early Medieval||The Birth of Nations: England|

 The prefix Cair (Caer) means ‘the fort of’.
 Cair Ebrauc appears in a list of 28 such “cities [civitates]” of Britain (not all of which are identifiable) featured in the ‘Historia Brittonum’ (§66a).
 The number 28 complies with the statement made by Gildas (‘De Excidio Britanniae’ Chapter 3): “The Island of Britain ... is ornamented with eight and twenty cities”.

-The most widely disseminated translation of the ‘Historia Brittonum’ is probably J.A.
-Giles' of 1841.
-Dr Giles based his translation, as far as possible, on a manuscript discovered only recently (at the time he was working), in the Vatican's library.
-This manuscript does not contain §§57–76, and, instead of the conventional list of 28 cities (§66a), the section on British, Irish and Pictish origins (§7) starts: “Here beginneth the history of the Britons, edited by Marcus the Anchorite, a holy bishop of that people.
+The most widely disseminated translation of the ‘Historia Brittonum’ (and generally used on this website) is probably J.A.
+Giles', first published in 1841.
+As far as possible, Dr Giles employed the translation made by W. Gunn, of a manuscript that the latter had found in the Vatican's library, and published in 1819.
+At any rate, this Vatican manuscript does not contain §§57–76, and, instead of the conventional list of 28 cities (§66a), the section on British, Irish and Pictish origins (§7) starts: “Here beginneth the history of the Britons, edited by Marcus the Anchorite, a holy bishop of that people.
 The island of Britain derives its name from Brutus, a Roman consul...
 It contains 33 cities [their names follow]”.
 Consequently, it is this version of the list that appears in the Giles translation.

 Gregory died in 604, but Bede places his death in 605.